wak-sudo/LibEnigmaSharp/README.md

 ## How to build

-Build using Visual Studio and .NET Framework 4.8.
+Build using Visual Studio and .NET Core 3.1.

 ## Details